Check out Steve's Badass Avalanche Inclinometer.

 Fifth Edition Changes

 This page summarizes the changes to the fifth edition of the Wasatch Backcountry Skiing paper Map.
-(The mobile apps are still the fourth edition.)
+(The iOS mobile app still uses the fourth edition base map.)

 High-Resolution Elevation Data